Kokseng1/AccessibleT3/README.md

 1. Ensure that Docker is running.
 You can check this by looking for the Docker icon in your system tray or taskbar.

-2. Build and start the application using Docker Compose with the following command:
+2. Build and start the application using Docker Compose with the following command (you might need to run command line with administrative rights):

    ```bash
    docker-compose up --build